-This natural, beautiful and powerful synthesis promises to open new avenues of research and applications in the aforementioned disciplines.
+We draw a perhaps surprising connection between reversiblizations of Markov generators, widely studied in modern theory \citep{M97,Fill91,Paulin15,Choi16}, game-theoretic concepts, and geometry.

-\item \textbf{Introduce the notion of weighted information centroid in the context of Markov generators and elucidate its key role in understanding the Nash equilibria of the entropy games.} We introduce a notion of weighted information centroid of a sequence of Markov chains, which naturally generalizes the notion of information centroid of Markov chains introduced by the authors in \cite{CW23}.
+\item We introduce the notion of a weighted information centroid in the context of Markov generators and highlight its central role in analyzing Nash equilibria of entropy games.
+This naturally generalizes the notion of an information centroid of Markov chains introduced by \cite{CW23}.
 Our analysis shows that the (mixed strategy) Nash equilibrium is intimately related to the notion of Chebyshev center, which can be interpreted as a specific weighted information centroid.
-This important observation allows us to analyze the existence and uniqueness of Nash equilibrium in the game.
+This important observation allows us to analyze the existence and uniqueness of a Nash equilibrium in the game.

-\item \textbf{Propose and analyze a simple projected subgradient algorithm to find an approximate Nash equilibrium with a provable convergence rate of $\mathcal{O}(1/\sqrt{t})$.} A central question in game theory, in particular algorithmic game theory, lies in developing efficient algorithms for (approximate) computation of the Nash equilibrium.
-To this end, we propose a simple and easy-to-implement projected subgradient algorithm which utilizes the information geometry of the underlying Markov generators.
+\item We propose and analyze a simple projected subgradient algorithm to find an approximate Nash equilibrium with a provable convergence rate of $\mathcal{O}(1/\sqrt{t})$.
+A central question in game theory, in particular algorithmic game theory, lies in developing efficient algorithms for (approximate) computation of the Nash equilibrium.
+To this end, we propose a simple and easy-to-implement projected subgradient algorithm which takes advantage of the information geometry of the underlying Markov generators.